 - the level of community support for the scheme

-- the extent to which the scheme is expected to increase participation/usage
+- the extent to which the scheme is expected to increase use

-If you need a Section 106 Discharge of Conditions report, and your property or site is in the Barnsley borough, you can apply for this service using the online form below.
+If you need a Section 106 discharge of conditions report, your property or site is in the Barnsley borough.
+You can apply for this service using the online form below.
 We charge a fee to cover our costs.

 Before you begin

-Please read the 'how to pay' tab for information about charges for this service, and make sure you have any relevant documents listed in the 'what you need' tab.
+Please read the 'how to pay' tab for details about charges for this service.
+Make sure you have any relevant documents listed in the 'what you need' tab.

-We need to be sure you’re eligible for this service.
-Please read the statements below, and only continue with this application if you're able to confirm both of them.
+We need to make sure you’re eligible for this service.
+Please read the statements below and only apply if you're able to confirm both of them:

-- I am enquiring about a property or site in the Barnsley borough.
+- you're enquiring about a property or site in the Barnsley borough; and

-- I am requesting this service for myself, or on behalf of someone who has given me their permission.
+- you're requesting this service for yourself, or on behalf of someone who has given you their permission.

 What you need

-We'll ask you to provide the name and contact details of the person making the request, the address and postcode of the site, and the planning application number of the legal agreement (although this is optional).
+We'll ask you to provide the name and contact details of the person making the request.
+Also the address and postcode of the site.
+Plus the planning application number of the legal agreement (although this is optional).

 How to pay

-You need to pay via this application form before we can provide advice.
+You need to pay via this form before we can provide advice.